KavanTB/JARVIS/README.md

 In addition, go to the command terminal and type 'ipconfig'.
 Take the IPv4 address and update the serverAddress in the arduino file in the form "http://SERVER_IP_ADDRESS:5000/generate"

 Upload the code on the esp and see the magic!
 Your very own JARVIS! ;p

+# This is a part of the project with the 'ArduinoBot_ws' being the second part of this project.
+Integration between the two is still pending.